18F/join.tts.gsa.gov/positions/Information Technology Specialist GS13.md

 {% comment %}🔻🔻🔻🔻🔻{% endcomment %}
 TTS is looking to fill multiple vacancies with this Public Notice.
 The positions we are hoping to fill include
-  - FedRAMP | Training Program Designer
-  - Design Research Operations | Program Manager
   - Login.gov | Product Manager
-  - Login.gov | UX Designer
+  - Federal Audit Clearinghouse | UX Designer
-  - Digital.gov | Software Engineer
-  - Challenge.gov | Software Engineer
-  - 18F | Consulting Content Strategist
+  - Outreach | Digital Content Strategist
-  - Centers of Excellence | Innovation Adoption Lead

 ## Key objectives